cceremuga/pypacket/README.md

     |_|  \_, |_| \__,_\__|_\_\___|\__|
          |__/

-A simple CLI logger to receive and decode APRS packets via rtl_fm (RTL-SDR) and multimon-ng.
+A simple CLI logger to receive and decode APRS packets via rtl_fm ([RTL-SDR](http://osmocom.org/projects/sdr/wiki/rtl-sdr)) and [multimon-ng](https://github.com/EliasOenal/multimon-ng).
 This project serves as an open source expirimental tool for research into the RF spectrum and APRS.

-## Requirements
+## Dependencies

 Requires the following to be installed and configured on your system in order to run.